BilgiPasa/2DPlatformerMovement/README.md

 The Unity version of the project is 2022.3.62f2

-You can try the project here: https://bilgipasa.itch.io/2dplatformermovement
+If you want to try the project, you can check out its itch.io page: https://bilgipasa.itch.io/2dplatformermovement